Varunyadavgithub/Assignment-Task-manager/README.md

 - **GET /tasks/:id**: Retrieve a single task by ID.
 - **PUT /tasks/:id**: Update a task by ID.
 - **DELETE /tasks/:id**: Delete a task by ID.

-## Testing

-Use Postman to test the API endpoints.
-You can find the Postman collection in the `docs` folder (if provided).